-Children born to women Veterans who served in Vietnam may be eligible for monthly monetary benefits, medical care and vocational training if they have certain birth defects linked to their mother’s service.
+Children born to women Veterans who served in Vietnam may be eligible for monthly monetary benefits, medical care, and vocational training if they have certain birth defects linked to their mother’s service.
 Contact your Veterans Service Officer for more information.

-Yes, you have a way to access your VA Health records online.
+You have a way to access your VA Health records online.
 Depending on your access level, you might have the ability to refill prescriptions online.
 Please click on the link below to learn more.

 Transitional Shelters and Resources

 Volunteers of America Women Veterans Services Programs serve Veterans experiencing homelessness through emergency services and transitional housing.
 In partnership with the Department of Veterans Affairs, Volunteers of America assists Veterans in obtaining the support and services they need to exit homelessness permanently.
 The program assists women Veterans and their children for up to 24 months with supportive housing, case management, and resources with the goal of helping each client secure a permanent and sustainable housing situation.
 During their time in the program, Volunteers of America houses participants at the Volunteers of America Family Motel or Clermont Commons, three beautiful five-bedroom transitional homes in Denver for women Veterans and their children.
 For more information, please leave a message with your contact information on the referral line at 720-501-3369.

 For veterans and their families as they gain self-sufficiency

 - For single female veterans and male/female veterans with families

 - Meals, hygiene items and seasonal clothing available